 Question: What is the Color of a Neon Light?
 Answer: As in just about all gaseous discharge lamps, the color that neon lights glow is set by several factors, including:

 - The type of gas inside the neon light’s glass tubing.

 - The amount gas (pressure) inside the tube.

-- The type of fluorescent coating on the inside surface of the tubing
+- Also, the type of fluorescent coating on the inside surface of the tubing.

 - The color of the glass tubing itself.

 - Combinations of the above factors can produce colors in neon lights that span the entire visible spectrum and beyond.